viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

     // Use only Offset Coefficient
     CalibrationEnables = XSM_CFR1_CAL_ADC_OFFSET_MASK | XSM_CFR1_CAL_PS_OFFSET_MASK;

-//Set the correct use of calibration coefficients XSysMon_SetCalibEnables( &XADCInstance, CalibrationEnables );
+//Set the correct use of the calibration coefficients XSysMon_SetCalibEnables( &XADCInstance, CalibrationEnables );
 ```

 ### Measurement precision example

+How precise can the XADC measurement be?
+Judging by my specimen of the [Cora Z7](https://digilent.com/reference/programmable-logic/cora-z7/start)

 no averaging: Mean Value: 2.49800 V